OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/08-Test_Upload_of_Unexpected_File_Types.md

 ## Remediation

 Applications should be developed with mechanisms to only accept and manipulate “acceptable“ files that the rest of the application functionality is ready to handle and expecting.
-Some specific examples include: blacklisting or whitelisting of file extensions, using “Content-Type” from the header, or using a file type recognizer, all to only allow specified file types into the system.
+Some specific examples include: deny lists or allow lists of file extensions, using “Content-Type” from the header, or using a file type recognizer, all to only allow specified file types into the system.